webplatform/docs-wpd/Implementation_Patterns/index.md

 | {{Editorial | This section should include examples. |type=Needs Examples}} }}
 </syntaxhighlight>

-This is basically the same, but slightly more complicated.
+This example (from the [[Template:Examples_Section|examples section template]]) is basically the same, but slightly more complicated.
 We want to ensure that the examples section is always included in this article type.
 So if it's not, instead of not printing anything we print an editorial note (basically a TODO) to the screen.

 <syntaxhighlight>
 {{#if: {{{Specifications|}}} |